jakubfijol/ResearchProjectApp/README.md

 ## Usage
-After download open project in Intellij IDEA and type this into terminal:
+After download, open project in Intellij IDEA and type this into terminal:

 `mvn spring-boot:run`

-Now you can open Postman enter this adress into request URL field:
+Now you can open Postman and enter this adress into request URL field:

 `http://localhost:8070/`